cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 All of these cases follow the same basic two-step pattern:

-1. Set up an encryption context that is shared between the initiator and the responder
+1. Set up an encryption context that is shared between the sender and the recipient
 2. Use that context to encrypt or decrypt content

 A "context" encodes the AEAD algorithm and key in use, and manages